In conversation with JONATHAN HEPFER and ALICE TEYSSIER (Marseille, France - 2011)

 Since they are facing the public, the audience must be able to see what they are doing.
 A performance is a gift the performer gives to the public.
 If you make music only for yourself, that’s fine.
 But if the performance is a gift you offer to the public, if you obscure yourself behind walls of sheet music, it’s not worth presenting.
 It’s things like these that are essential.

-In the same vein, I tell them: a fermata is not the time for you to do your housekeeping.
+In the same vein, I tell them: a fermata is not the time for you to fidget or do your housekeeping.
 A fermata is a pause in the musical discourse.
 You must be absolutely still during the pause.
 If you are shuffling pages or changing mallets, you ruin the fermata.
 You’ve stopped playing, and you must wait and before moving on to something else.
 If you stay completely still, then I as a listener can understand the fermata.
 That all comes from theater as well.
 Because, at the end of the day, music has always been theater.

 When I see a symphony orchestra, ninety-nine times out of one hundred, the conductor steps out from côté jardin (stage right) to find his podium.
 Never côté cour (stage left).
 And he always exits on the same side.
 Before he arrives, the orchestra sets up.
 Then the concertmaster arrives.
 He gestures for the orchestra to tune, then is the last to sit.
 They tune again, having already tuned backstage.
 But that doesn’t matter, they give the A anyway.
 Finally the conductor emerges.
 If there’s a soloist — for example, if there’s a pianist — he will adjust his bench two-hundred-fifty times, even though it was perfectly set at the sound check.
 He will place his handkerchief on the left side of the piano, in case he needs it, which he never does.